nicodirkes/showmehow/README.md

         ```
         micromamba install conda-forge::curl bioconda::nextflow=24.10.5
         ```
 3. Apptainer
-   - Apptainer is a containerization tool that allows us to create and run containers.
-It is similar to Docker but is designed for high-performance computing (HPC) environments.
+    - Apptainer is a containerization tool that allows creating and running containers.
+It is similar to Docker but is designed to be more lightweight and portable.
+Apptainer containers can be run on any system including HPCs without requiring root privileges.
-   - To install Apptainer, follow the instructions [here](https://apptainer.org/docs/admin/latest/installation.html#installing-apptainer).

-4. Docker
-   - Docker is a containerization tool that allows us to create and run containers.
-It is widely used for developing, shipping, and running applications.
-   - To install Docker, follow the instructions [here](https://docs.docker.com/get-docker/).
+    - For installation, follow the instructions [here](https://apptainer.org/docs/admin/latest/installation.html#installing-apptainer)